JayLau123/JayLau123/README.md

 https://scholar.google.com/citations?user=f2qAmGIAAAAJ&hl=en

-### 👨‍💻 I'm currently working on machine learning-aided characterization for molecules based on GNN.
+### 👨‍💻 I'm currently working on machine learning-aided characterization for molecules based on graph theory.

 Probably approximately correct function(PAC) explains how to find the best candidate structure $x$ with a high probability, that very suits for loss function in our model.